vikasbhadoria69/drowsiness_detection_MachineLearning_ComputerVision/Readme.txt

 The models folder contains my model file “cnnCat2.h5” which was trained on convolutional neural networks, so the best weughts are already odtained for the model.
 I have an audio clip “alarm.wav” which is played when the person is feeling drowsy.
 “Model.py” file contains the program through which I built my classification model by training on dataset.
 You could see the implementation of convolutional neural network in this file.
 “Drowsiness detection.py” is the main file of our project.
-To start the detection procedure, we have to run this file
+To start the detection procedure, we have to run this file.